libigl/libigl/tutorial/tutorial.md

 </:::601_Serialization>
 ```

-The xml file can then be loaded in a similar way:
+The xml file can be loaded in a similar way:

 ``` cpp
 State loaded_state;